Semyon Bogdanov: Postwar

 After the end of the war, Bogdanov continued in command of the 2nd Guards Tank Army, and in May 1947 became commander of the Armored and Mechanized Forces of the Group of Soviet Forces in Germany.
 In August 1948, he became first deputy commander of the Armored and Mechanized Forces of the Soviet Army, rising to command the latter in November.
 On 28 April 1953 he became commander of the 7th Mechanized Army of the Belorussian Military District, then in May 1954 chief of the Military Academy of the Armored Forces.
-On 21 May 1956 Bogdanov retired due to health reasons, dying in Moscow on 12 March 1960.
+On 21 May 1956 Bogdanov retired for health reasons, dying in Moscow on 12 March 1960.

 Awards and honors

 Bogdanov was a recipient of the following awards and decorations: